devashreesurve/8T-SRAM-Design-using-Cadence-Virtuoso/README.md

 B.E.
 Electronics Engineering (VLSI Design & Technology)

 Interested in RTL Design • Memory Design • Physical Design • ASIC Verification

----

-⭐ If you found this repository useful, please consider giving it a star.